 To avoid the worst of global warming, we need to keep the world’s temperature rise to no more than 2°C (though 1.5°C is much safer).
 This means we could need to remove as much as 11 billion tons of CO2 per year by 2050—more than 20% of our current emissions.

-- We want to take as many different cracks at this as possible.
-This means funding a wide diversity of credible CDR projects—each at different growth points.
-And some of these only need quite modest amounts of money to take the next step towards scaling.
+But the reality is, we want to take as many different cracks at this as possible.
+This means funding a wide diversity of credible CDR projects at different growth points.
+Some of these only need quite modest amounts of money to take the next step towards scaling.

 We have evidence that this approach works: solar power is ~2,000x cheaper today than it was in the 60s, and is now the cheapest electricity source in history.
 But we have to go faster this time—using our investments to unblock progress wherever possible.